About the course

 The interview consists of an observed teaching activity, involving a small group of students, where we gauge your ability to interact with the young people you wish to teach.
 You will be given information about this in advance.
 There is also a set of formal interview questions where we evaluate your experience of working with young people to date, your subject knowledge, and your commitment to, and understanding of, the role of a trainee and teacher.

-We will ask you to complete a diagnostic literacy exercise, the purpose of which is to gauge what additional support, if any, might be needed, especially in completion of PGCE elements.
-You should also expect to answer a couple of interview questions in the target language, along with producing a short written piece.
+You will be given the opportunity to observe part of a lesson in our secondary school and reflect on what you've seen.
+You will complete a diagnostic literacy exercise, the purpose of which is to gauge what additional support, if any, you might need, especially in completion of PGCE elements.
+You will also answer some questions in your target language, along with producing a short written piece.